 - To give you a better and more personalised experience (this is sometimes referred to as 'profiling’).
 For example when you sign in to your Co-op Membership account, we might show you different content depending on what we know about you.
 So our Members in Northern Ireland wouldn't see adverts about our Co-op Electrical business, because we can't deliver to Northern Ireland.
 Similarly, if we'd like to give you a money off voucher at the till, we’d prefer to use your personal details to try and give you a coupon that we think you're more likely to use.
 So if you buy a lot of apples, we might give you vouchers for apples (and not oranges).
 Sometimes, we'll probably make some wrong assumptions about you and we're really sorry about that.
 For example, maybe you'd prefer us to give vouchers for things you haven't tried rather than the things we think you want them for.

 - Promoting, marketing and advertising our products and services.
 For example, we might look at a combination of your personal information to try and determine where we might be best placing a television or press advert.
-Although we'd never send you marketing emails unless you’d asked us to.

 - Preventing and detecting crime or anti-social behaviour.
 For example, we'll use CCTV in our buildings.